-- Addition of two certified officers to create a park patrol unit. - Addition of one communication and marketing specialist to assist with the communications division of the City.
+- Addition of two certified officers to create a park patrol unit. - Addition of one officer to serve as additional high school SRO. - Addition of one communication and marketing specialist to assist with the communications division of the City.

 Compensation

 As we entered this budget, our highest priority was to ensure that the wages for our employees stayed competitive in this market of increasing labor competition.
 This was further complicated by the fact that inflation has spiked to levels above 9 percent over the last 12 months.
 Fortunately, the growth of inflation has peaked, at least temporarily, and the average inflation over the last 12 months has been 6 percent.
 As a result, we are proposing a 6 percent COLA and 2.5 percent merit increase for all eligible employees.